 Since the league consists of 20 teams (except the three first seasons in which 22 teams were included), which meat each other two times (home and away) per season, 380 games are played in total.
 Most points by a team in a season, 95 (2.5 per match), was collected by Chelsea in season 2004-05.

-Alan Shearer holds the record in Premier Leagues by 440 goals from the years in Newcastle.
+Alan Shearer holds the record in the Premier League by 440 goals from the years in Newcastle.
 Other notable top scorers are Andy Cole (187 goals), Wayne Rooney (187 goals), Frank Lampard (177 goals), Thierry Henry (175 goals), Robbie Fowler (163 goals) and Michael Owen (150 goals).
 Extra impressive is Henry with most goals per match: 0,68.

 The table shows the capacity of all Premier League club stadiums (based on the teams that participated in the league season 2016–2017).
 Manchester United's Old Trafford is the biggest in the league with capacity for over 70,000 people.